-Her book, Grassroots Baseball: Where Legends Begin, the first in a series, will be released this spring.
+Her book, Grassroots Baseball: Where Legends Begin, the first in a series, was released in June of 2019.

 I've learned that the game is more than just a sport – it is dreams and aspirations for so many youngsters everywhere I go.
 The culture of baseball is so much bigger than just what happens on the field.